zephyrproject-rtos/sdk-ng/README.md

 # Zephyr SDK with Crosstool NG

-This project is to replace the current Yocto based SDK with a new framework for building the Zephyr SDK using crosstool-ng.
+This project is to replace the previous Yocto based SDK with a new framework for building the Zephyr SDK using [crosstool-ng](https://crosstool-ng.github.io/).

-The repoistory consists of configurations for the various architectures (not fully tests) and a script that builds on Linux (x86_64) and Mac in a consistent way, apply patches where needed.
+The repository consists of configurations for the various architectures (not fully tests) and a script that builds on Linux (x86_64) and Mac in a consistent way, apply patches where needed.